 At this point it is very important to note that there were other selection areas within the Primary Filtering and Secondary Filtering sections of the process that we also could have actioned, but for the purpose of this example we have decided not to.
-Users facing different development scenarios may place more importance on some selection areas than others on a case-by-case basis, and as long as the principles of good practice outlined in this document are followed a user's decision to omit one or more of the selection areas within the filtering process can be acceptable as long as the user's reasoning is adequately explained.
-It should be remembered that it is always down to the user to justify all selections (and non-selections) that have been made, and to include all processes that have been followed clearly in their reports.
+Users facing different development scenarios may place more importance on some selection areas than others on a case-by-case basis, but if the principles of good practice outlined in this document are followed a user's decision to omit one or more of the selection areas within the filtering process can be acceptable if the user's reasoning is adequately explained.
+It should be remembered that it is always down to the user to justify all selections (and nonselections) that have been made, and to include all processes that have been followed clearly in their reports.